-&lt;sup>10 Article 2, para.
-12, of the Directive.

-groundwaters which are intersected by State boundaries are considered as transboundary and thus subject to the provisions of the Water Convention, even if those groundwaters are not connected to the catchment area of any transboundary surface waters.
-Especially with regard to aquifers, the transboundary nature of groundwaters may not be established by mere physical observation, as is the case for surface waters.
-Therefore, technology, such as isotope tracing, may be necessary in order to define the outer limits of an aquifer.
+5. As to the determination of the transboundary character of groundwaters, thus falling under the scope of the present Model Provisions, reference should be made to the scope of application of the Water Convention with respect to groundwaters.
+According to article 1, paragraph 1, of the Convention groundwaters "which [...] cross or are located on boundaries between two or more States" are of a transboundary character.
+Therefore, any groundwaters which are intersected by State boundaries are considered as transboundary and thus subject to the provisions of the Water Convention, even if those groundwaters are not connected to the catchment area of any transboundary surface waters.11 Especially with regard to aquifers, the transboundary nature of groundwaters may not be established by mere physical observation, as is the case for surface waters.
+Therefore, technology, such as isotope tracing, may be necessary in order to define the outer limits of an aquifer.12 waters (e.g., located in the discharge zone of those groundwaters).13 As is clearly explained in the Guide to Implementing the Convention, "Article 2(6) provides that transboundary waters should not be limited to a water body (e.g. a river, a lake, an aquifer), but should cover the catchment area of the said water body".14

-7. Despite the above considerations, the scope of application of the Convention, given the integrated approach adopted in article 2, paragraph 6, also covers groundwaters located exclusively within the territory of one State if they interact with transboundary surface waters (e.g., located in the discharge zone of those groundwaters).
-As is clearly explained in the Guide to Implementing the Convention, "article 2(6) provides that transboundary waters should not be limited to a water body (e.g. a river, a lake, an aquifer), but should cover the catchment area of the said water body".
+6. Despite the above considerations, the scope of application of the Convention, given the integrated approach adopted in article 2, paragraph 6, also covers groundwaters located exclusively within the territory of one State if they interact with transboundary surface

-8. In fact, under article 1, paragraph 1, of the Convention the general principles and rules of international water law codified therein are equally addressed to surface waters and groundwaters alike.
+7. In fact, under article 1, paragraph 1, of the Convention the general principles and rules of international water law codified therein are equally addressed to surface waters and groundwaters alike.
 However, the unavoidable increase of human impact on groundwaters, as well as some of their specific features, call for further specific normative guidance on the proper implementation and application of the principles of the Convention in this area.
 First, groundwater is usually characterized by more relative purity than surface water thanks to the capacity of many soil and subsoil profiles in recharge areas to protect the underlying groundwater from pollution.
-If, however, pollutants do reach groundwater, the often very slow movement of groundwater compared to surface water and relative lack of attenuation capacity within aquifers compared to soils may produce a situation in which persistent pollutants remain in groundwater at troublesome concentrations for a very long time.
+If, however, pollutants do reach groundwater, the often very slow movement of groundwater compared to surface water and relative lack of attenuation capacity within aguifers compared to soils may produce a situation in which persistent pollutants remain in groundwater at troublesome concentrations for a very long time.

-9. Second, the relationship between surface waters and groundwaters is more variable and less predictable than that between surface waters, i.e., upstream and downstream waters.
+8. Second, the relationship between surface waters and groundwaters is more variable and less predictable than that between surface waters, i.e., upstream and downstream waters.
 The pollution of groundwater deriving from wastewater discharges into surface water or surface water stream-flow depletion caused by exploitation of groundwater are less evident, but no less important than surface-to-surface water interactions.

-10. Based on the general principles of international water law as reiterated in Model Provisions 1, 2 and 4, the present Model Provisions aim to provide practical guidance for States in the application of such general principles with regard to the specificities of groundwater.
-Accordingly, the following Model Provisions are meant to offer assistance to States sharing transboundary groundwaters intersected by State boundaries or sharing transboundary surface waters linked with groundwaters in drawing up specific agreements addressing the sustainable use, management and protection of those groundwaters through cooperation.
-Obviously, the present Model Provisions should be adjusted by the States concerned according to their specific needs and the particular characteristics of each case.
-The States concerned, when referring to the present Model Provisions, may also elaborate more detailed or more stringent provisions on a case-by-case basis.
+9. Based on the general principles of international water law as reiterated in Model Provisions 1, 2 and 4, the present Model Provisions aim to provide practical guidance for States in the application of such general principles with regard to the specificities of groundwater.
+Accordingly, the following Model Provisions are meant to offer assistance to States sharing transboundary groundwaters intersected by State boundaries or sharing transboundary surface waters linked with groundwaters in drawing up specific agreements addressing the sustainable use, which is below the surface of the ground in the saturation zone and in direct contact with the ground or subsoil".